buterina/mesto/README.md

 ## Description:

-"Places" is a one-page website featuring some of Canada's national parks
+"Places" is an interactive website featuring user-generated posts.
+Users can add, like, and delete posts.

+## Features:

+-users can like posts;

+-all data (profile, avatar, likes, etc.) is stored on the server;

+-form validation on client side

-## Technologies:
+## Tech:

 -HTML5;

 -CSS (flexbox, grid, animations, adaptive layout);

--Javascript ()
+-Javascript (async, OOP, DOM API, Fetch API);

--BEM (Block, Element, Modifier) methodology
+-BEM (Block, Element, Modifier) methodology;

+-Webpack

 ## Demo: